ljf441/dual_autodiff/README.md

 # where to find the Sphinx documentation
 `cd` to `docs` and run `build html`.
 The `.html` pages will be in `docs/_build/html`.

+# where to find the wheels
+- The wheels for the pure Python package are found in `wheelhouse`.
+- The wheels for the Cythonized package are found in `dual_autodiff_x/wheelhouse`

 # use of auto-generation tools
 Auto-generation tools were used as follows:
 - Parsing error messages throughout the project.
 - Assistance in formatting the report in $\LaTeX$, specifically with tables and referencing.